 Learn More: Crafts By Amanda

 19. American Flag Sun Catcher

-An American flag sun catcher is a fun and easy activity for children of all ages.
-Using contact paper, tissue paper, and other craft supplies, your child can create a beautiful sun catcher with a patriotic theme.
+These American flag sun catchers are sure to draw some attention to your class windows!
+Using contact paper, tissue paper, and other craft supplies, your children can cut out stars and stripes to make beautiful sun catchers with a patriotic theme.

 Learn More: Gift Of Curiosity

 DIY patriotic lanterns are an outstanding craft to do with your little ones.
 The process is simple; have them cut strips of paper to make the top and bottom cylinders, and cut wavy strips to attach between both ends.
 Then, they can cut out white stars and add them to their lanterns- decorating them in any way that they see fit.
 The finished lanterns can then be hung in a tree to create a warm and welcoming atmosphere for their Fourth of July celebration.

 Have somewhere to be on Independence Day?
 With this activity, your kiddies can ride in style!
 Encourage your students to decorate their bicycles or wagons with patriotic decorations such as streamers, balloons, and American flags.
 Once all dressed up, they’ll probably get invited to ride or walk in their local Independence Day parade!